cherylkw/EventGenius-AI/readme.md

 ![AI agent Workflow](./workflow.jpg)

-This application leverages an **AI agent Workflow** that breaks down user queries into modular tasks handled by specialized sub-agents.
+This application leverages an **Agentic Workflow** that breaks down user queries into modular tasks handled by specialized sub-agents.
 Here's how the workflow operates:

 1. **User Query**:
    - The user submits a query, such as: